The GNP Presents:

 Against all odds, Tomo and I survived the night, but others hadn’t been so lucky.
 In addition to the human lives lost, the surviving natives reported missing cattle and strangely crushed buildings, and our group suffered the loss of our helicopter.
 That very morning, after arranging for a second helicopter to pick us up, the officials on the mainland brought our group, along with some of the islanders, back to Tokyo to make a direct report.
 Before a council at Tokyo’s Diet Parliament Building, each of the natives told his own story of the sudden turbulence, and had his own ideas of its cause.
 However, they were all of the opinion that the destruction was brought about by a living creature.

 At this point, I was still skeptical of the existence of such a creature.
 However, while I was surely not alone in this opinion, there was one man in the room that day who believed that such a fantastic story was indeed possible: Dr. Yamane.
-Taking the stand, the noted paleontologist confessed that he had not been to the island himself, but that, in that a world “filled with many mysteries”, could the testimony of the islanders be accurate after all?
-The doctor then went on to cite the recent discovery of the so-called “Snowman” footprints in the Himalayas, and stressed that, if such an unexplainable phenomenon could exist at the top of the world, then why not at the bottom of the ocean?
-Yamane concluded his argument by calling for a research party to be sent to make a scientific survey of Odo Island, a proposition that was met with applause by the attendees.
+Taking the stand, the noted paleontologist confessed that he had not been to the island himself, but that, in that a world “filled with many mysteries,” the testimony of the islanders could be accurate after all.
+The doctor then went on to cite the recent discovery of the so-called “Snowman” footprints in the Himalayas, and stressed that if such an unexplainable phenomenon could exist at the top of the world, then another surely could at the bottom of the ocean.
+Yamane concluded his argument by calling for a research party to make a scientific survey of Odo Island, a proposition that was met with applause by the attendees.

 Still invested in finding the truth behind these strange events, I decided to speak with Yamane directly about joining this research party, and I was able to briefly catch up with the Doctor and ask for permission to come along.
 With my request accepted, I was surprised to hear that the team would be leaving that afternoon, giving me little time to prepare.
-I left Yamane (who, undoubtedly tired of the incessant questioning, had responded rather tersely to my enquiry about “taking this monster talk seriously”), and quickly grabbed what little I needed from my room at the Imperial before heading to the docks to make the research ship’s 2:00 departure time.
+I left Yamane (who, undoubtedly tired of the incessant questioning, had responded rather tersely to my enquiry about “taking this monster talk seriously”), and quickly grabbed what little I needed from my room at the Imperial.
+I then headed to the docks to make the research ship’s 2:00 departure time.

 Rising from behind the top of the hill, the hideous visage of a creature larger than life slowly came into view.
 The reaction from the islanders, reporters and scientists was immediate, as terrified screams began to fill the air and the crowd on the side of the hill began to race back down at full speed.
 Tomo and I joined them, but as we ran I couldn’t help but glance back at the incredible sight behind me.
 As I turned and again beheld the terrifying face of the creature, my ears were assaulted with the sound that erupted from its opened mouth.
-It was the same unnatural, angry sound that I had heard during the storm, the sound which made me fear for my very life as much then as it did now.
-I turned away from the monster and continued back down the hill, stopping only once to help Tomo to his feet after a panicked stumble, and as I ran I heard the beast’s ghastly roar three times more.
+It was the same unnatural, angry sound that I had heard during the storm.
+A sound that, I must confess, frightens me as much now as it did then.
+I turned away from the monster and continued back down the hill, stopping only once to help Tomo to his feet after a panicked stumble.
+As I ran, I heard the beast’s ghastly roar three times more.
 I tried to fight the urge to turn again, to look upon the face of the thing one more time.
-When I finally did turn a few moments later, my eyes beheld nothing but the blue skies of the South pacific.
+When I finally did turn a few moments later, my eyes beheld nothing but the blue skies of the South Pacific.
 The monster had disappeared.

 However, the thundering sounds of its footfalls continued to echo across the island, and I soon joined a group of villagers and researchers as they rushed towards a steep cliff overlooking a sandy beach.
 Looking over the edge, I was shocked by what I saw.
 There beneath me, compressed into nearly a mile of sand, was a trail of immense footprints and a strange, snake-like path that I would later learn was caused by the monster’s dragging tail.
 I remarked on the size of the footprints to Tomo, who had somehow remained by my side for the entire ordeal.
 The remark was an obvious observation, but no doubt one that was on the minds of every onlooker on the cliff.
 I could think of little else to say, as my mind was still reeling at the remarkable nature of what I had just seen.
 Dr. Yamane had been right all along.